evanfantozzi/Classifying-Far-Right-Extremism-in-Social-Media/README.md

 ## Data

-- 4670 social media posts, all manually labeled as extremist or not by
+- 4670 social media posts, all manually labeled as extremist or not
-  > our team

 | **Data Source**               | **Year**    | **\# Extreme** | **\# Non-Extreme** |
 |-------------------------------|-------------|----------------|--------------------|